mpham9/mpham9.github.io/_pages/Research.md

 *Slack-based directional distance function in the presence of bad outputs: theory and application to Vietnamese banking* \
 (with Valentin Zelenyuk) \
 Empirical Economics, 2018

+# Technical report

+*Technological change in Vietnam: the contribution of technology to economic growth*\
+CSIRO Data61 Australia, 2020